 What the GDPR says about B2B prospecting

-The GDPR does not prohibit B2B prospecting.
-Its recital 47 explicitly recognizes that data processing for the purpose of direct marketing constitutes a legitimate interest.
-This legal basis applies when three conditions are met:
+The GDPR doesn’t prohibit B2B prospecting.
+Recital 47 explicitly recognizes that processing for direct marketing constitutes a legitimate interest.
+Three conditions apply:

 - The interest is real and current: you have a legitimate commercial reason to contact the prospect

-- The processing is necessary: you cannot achieve your objective without using this data
+- The processing is necessary: you can’t achieve your objective without using this data

-- The prospect’s rights do not prevail: the contact is not intrusive and the prospect can easily object
+- The prospect’s rights do not prevail: the contact isn’t intrusive and the prospect can easily opt out

-In B2B prospecting, these conditions are generally met when you contact a professional in the context of their role, using their publicly available business contact details.
+In B2B prospecting, those conditions are generally met when you contact a professional in the context of their role, using publicly available business contact details.

 Why intent signals strengthen compliance

-Intent signals are paradoxically an asset for GDPR compliance.
-Here is why:
+Intent signals are a genuine asset for GDPR compliance, not a workaround.

-- They are based on public data: signals come from public sources (business registers, press releases, job postings, LinkedIn publications).
-No data is collected without the prospect’s knowledge.
+- They’re based on public data: signals come from public sources (business registers, press releases, job postings, LinkedIn publications).
+Nothing is collected without the prospect’s knowledge.

-- They justify legitimate interest: contacting a company that just raised funds to offer a relevant service is a much stronger legitimate interest than contacting a randomly purchased list.
+- They justify legitimate interest: contacting a company that just raised funds to offer a relevant service is a far stronger legitimate interest than contacting a purchased list.

-- They limit collection to what is necessary: only data relevant to the signal is collected, with no excessive accumulation of personal information.
+- They limit collection to what’s necessary: only data relevant to the signal gets collected, with no excessive accumulation of personal information.

-- They reduce intrusiveness: a message contextualized around a real event is perceived as relevant, not as spam.
+- They reduce intrusiveness: a message built around a real, recent event reads as relevant.
+A generic blast reads as spam.

 The Rodz approach to compliance

-- Systematic right to object: every email sent via Rodz includes a simple and immediate unsubscribe mechanism
+- Systematic right to object: every email sent via Rodz includes a simple, immediate unsubscribe mechanism

 - No invasive tracking: Rodz places no tracking pixels in emails.
 The only metric measured is the positive response rate, which avoids processing the recipient’s browsing data

 - Limited retention: signals have a 48-hour lifespan.
-Unexploited data is not stored indefinitely
+Unexploited data isn’t stored indefinitely

 How to adapt your prospecting practices to GDPR